jrcdsf/personia/README.md

 "password": "123456"
 }`

-NOTE: the token will be automatically set for the next options due to Postman automation
+NOTE: the token returned in the response will be automatically set for the next options due to Postman automation

 - Now you can use the option **Create hierarchy** to setup your company hierarchy: